 After a day in the parks at Walt Disney World, you might return to your resort hotel with a sunburn, a skinny wallet, and tired feet, but the one thing you probably won’t have is mosquito bites.

-Have you ever wondered how exactly Disney keeps those pesky mosquitoes from feasting on reveling fans, especially in central Florida?
+Have you ever wondered how exactly Disney Parks keep those pesky mosquitoes from feasting on reveling fans, especially in central Florida?
 It’s no small feat and no easy task.
 In fact, mosquito control tactics in the parks today had their beginnings decades ago, thanks to Walt Disney’s intuition, the 1964 World’s Fair, and a retired army general named Joe Potter.

 At the New York World’s Fair in 1964, Walt was consumed with thoughts about the General Electric pavilion and his Carousel of Progress attraction.
 But all that would change when the entertainment genius met Retired Army Major General William E. Potter, or “Joe” Potter for short.